Introduction to Earned Value Management

 - Cost Variance

 Schedule Variance is the difference between Planned value and the Earned value.
 Using this parameter, the manager can analyze how much ahead or behind is the work.
 This gives the information to know if the work is going as per schedule.
-If not, how much are we lagging or ahead than the planned work?
+If not, how much are we lagging or ahead of the planned work?

 We can calculate this by using a simple subtraction formula.